Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Introduction

 In this work, we highlight some limitations of the pinball loss and propose several methods to address these shortcomings.
-Specifically, we explore the following:\\ \begin{itemize} \item \textbf{Model agnostic QR.} Optimizing the pinball loss often restricts the choice of model family for which we can provide UQ.
+Specifically, we explore the following: \begin{itemize}[topsep=0mm, leftmargin=5mm] \item \textbf{Model agnostic QR.} Optimizing the pinball loss often restricts the choice of model family for which we can provide UQ.
 We propose an algorithm to learn all quantiles simultaneously by utilizing methods from conditional density estimation.
-This algorithm is agnostic to model class and can be applied to \textit{any} regression model. \item \textbf{Trading off calibration and sharpness.} On its own, pinball loss does not directly target calibration and sharpness, even though these are important quantities for model evaluation.
-We propose a tunable loss function that targets these quantities directly and show empirically that the trained model can trade-off between calibration and sharpness Pareto-optimally. \item \textbf{Centered intervals.} In practice, we often desire uncertainty predictions made with centered intervals, which are not produced when optimizing the pinball loss.
-We propose an alternative loss function that is better suited for this goal. \item \textbf{Encouraging individual calibration.} Perfect quantile forecasts will satisfy \textit{individual} calibration, which is a much stricter condition than the notion of calibration commonly used (i.e. average calibration).
-We introduce a training procedure that aims to improve quantile predictions beyond average calibration, and demonstrate its efficacy via \textit{adversarial group} calibration. \end{itemize} We proceed by first laying out relevant metrics used to assess the quality of predictive UQ, and discuss the pitfalls of optimizing the pinball loss (Section~\ref{sec:prelim}).
-Drawing motivation from Section~\ref{sec:prelim}, we present our proposed methods in Section~\ref{sec:methods}.
-In Section~\ref{sec:experiments}, we demonstrate our methods experimentally, where we model predictive uncertainty on benchmark datasets, and on a high-dimensional, real-world uncertainty estimation task from nuclear fusion.
+This algorithm is agnostic to model class and can be applied to \textit{any} regression model. \item \textbf{Explicitly balancing calibration and sharpness.} While the pinball loss, as a proper scoring rule, targets both calibration and sharpness, the balance between these two quantities is made implicitly, which may result in a poor optimization objective.
+We propose a tunable loss function that targets calibration and sharpness separately, and allows the end-user to set an \textit{explicit} balance. \item \textbf{Centered intervals.} In practice, we often desire uncertainty predictions made with centered intervals, which are not targeted via the pinball loss.
+We propose an alternative loss function that is better suited for this goal. \item \textbf{Encouraging individual calibration.} Perfect quantile forecasts will satisfy \textit{individual} calibration (Eq.~\ref{eq:indv_cali}), which is a much stricter condition than the more-commonly used notion of \textit{average} calibration (Eq.~\ref{eq:avg_cali}).
+We introduce a training procedure that aims to improve quantile predictions beyond average calibration, and demonstrate its efficacy via \textit{adversarial group} calibration (Eq.~\ref{eq:adversarial-group-calibration}). \end{itemize} We proceed by first describing methods of assessing the quality of predictive UQ and the pitfalls of optimizing the pinball loss in Section~\ref{sec:prelim}.
+Drawing motivation from this, we then present our proposed methods in Section~\ref{sec:methods}.
+In Section~\ref{sec:experiments}, we demonstrate our methods experimentally, where we model predictive uncertainty on benchmark datasets, and on a high-dimensional, real-world uncertainty estimation task in the area of nuclear fusion.